Limit theorems for discrete multitype branching processes counted with a characteristic: Branching processes counted with characteristics

-We call $(Z^\Phi_n)_{n\in \N}$ a branching process counted with characteristic $\Phi$. \end{definition} Heuristically, the branching process $(Z^\Phi_n)_{n\in \N}$ with the (random or not) characteristic $\Phi$ counts all the individuals with the corresponding types in the multitype Galton-Watson tree $(\T,\type)$, and the contribution of each individual to the sum is determined by the characteristic $\Phi$.
-This characteristic may take into account some aspects of the individual such as age, health, siblings, etc.
+We call $(Z^\Phi_n)_{n\in \N}$ a branching process counted with characteristic $\Phi$. \end{definition} Heuristically, the branching process $(Z^\Phi_n)_{n\in \N}$ with the (random or deterministic) characteristic $\Phi$ counts all the individuals with the corresponding types in the multitype Galton-Watson tree $(\T,\type)$, and the contribution of each individual to the sum is determined by the characteristic $\Phi$.
+This characteristic may take into account some aspects of the individual such as age, health, siblings, etc. For every $n\in \N$, $Z_n^{\Phi}$ is a vector in $\C^d$.
+For a deterministic characteristic $\Phi$, i.e. a fixed function, we have for every $n\in\N$